 Q. What do I do when a car rental agency demands to be shown certificate of liability coverage?

 A. WHOI’s insurance partner can provide a Certificate of Insurance which will provide you with evidence and some detail of WHOI’s auto insurance.
 These are widely accepted by all businesses.
-Please contact Deb Hamel x3517 if the situation arises.
+Please contact the Risk Management Coordinator (x3517) ofr Reimbursement Services if the situation arises.

 Q. What if a Travel Authorization was not submitted prior to my trip and I get in an accident, am I covered?